tszucs-stripe/temporal/docker/README.md

 ## Build docker image for any commit

-Refer to [docker-builds](https://github.com/temporalio/docker-builds) to build the images manually
+Refer to [docker-builds](https://github.com/temporalio/docker-builds) to build the images manually.

 ## Run Temporal with custom docker image